 Southwest Florida is one of the country's best places to live for health and lifestyle.
-In fact, U.S. News and World Report places Fort Myers Beach as one of the top 50 places to live in the country, and the No. 2 best location for retiring.
 In spite of its designation as a retirement hot spot, Fort Myers Beach attracts a wide range of people, including a large population of millennials and younger families.
 The cost of living is reasonable, the climate is comfortable, sports and recreation opportunities are prevalent and the area is experiencing steady growth.

 Spend a day or two in Fort Myers Beach and you'll quickly see why so many fall in love with the community.
-Fort Myers Beach has a beautiful, newly renovated downtown area that boasts excellent, high-end shopping and dining options as well as cultural opportunities like plays and musicals.
+Fort Myers Beach has a beautiful seven-mile stretch of beaches and there are also plenty of other great activities and places to explore in town.
 History buffs can learn more about the city's beginnings as a base of operations in the antebellum-era Seminole Indian Wars, while sports enthusiasts can fish, boat, golf or take in a spring training game for a Major League Baseball team.
-Then, there's the white sand beaches that are second to none.
 Find out more about what makes Fort Myers Beach such a delightful place to call home.

 Many residents of Florida's Gulf Coast come to escape the frigid temperatures from northern states, especially during the winter months.
 There's no snow in Fort Myers Beach, so no need to navigate treacherous roads or scrape ice off your car's windshield.